 - Team Mom meeting – Attend the Team Mom meeting and receive the information to pass on to the coach and parents.
 At this meeting you may have to pick up the fundraiser (if any) for those players electing to participate in the fundraiser.
 Some organizations offer a buyout.
-In other words, parents can pay additional money and skip selling candy, pop corn or another fundraising activity.
+In other words, parents can pay additional money and skip selling candy, pop corn or other fundraising activity.
 You may also receive the team’s uniforms.
-Be sure to bring them to the practices and pass them out to the team after you have written down which jersey number will go to what teammate.
+Be sure to bring them to the practice and pass them out to the team after you have written down which jersey number will go to what teammate.

 - List of players – Make a list of all players and include their name, parents’ name and telephone number.
 It is a good idea to put a parent as a contact in your cell phone as well.
 In case of an unexplained absence, you’ll quickly be able to call the parent.
 Always carry you cell phone with you.
 A player might miss a game because they have the wrong game time – Yikes!

 - Uniforms – You may have to coordinate uniform pickup and distribution.
 They should be passed out to all players and their name and uniform number recorded.
 The best place to put this information is on the Snack and Team Schedule roster sheet.
-(See sample forms under News page)
+(See sample forms on our Newsletter)

 - Be prepared to coach/referee/umpire/keep score – Sometimes the coach may have a coaching conflict either at the practice or game.
 You may have to step in and

-- Keep score and stats (soccer, football, baseball)
+- Keep score and stats (soccer, football, baseball, softball)